reuteras/dfirws/README.md

 DFIRWS has been enhanced since its start and now have the following main parts.

 - **downloadFiles.ps1** - download, update and prepare tools to use for DFIR work.
-- **enrichment.ps1** - download data for later enrichment.
-Currently downloads data from TOR, MaxMind (if you have a key) and a couple of other sources.
+Also downloads enrichment data and updates ClamAV signatures.
 - **createSandboxConfig.ps1** - create Windows Sandbox configuration files for the tools.
   - **dfirws.wsb** - Windows Sandbox configuration file with network disabled.
   - **network_dfirws.wsb** - Windows Sandbox configuration file with network enabled.
 - **createVM.ps1** - create a Windows 11 VM with the tools installed.

-DFIRWS should work with the Windows Sandbox in both Windows 10 and Windows 11 even tough currently I only test it on Windows 11.
+DFIRWS should work with the Windows Sandbox in both Windows 10 and Windows 11 even tough currently only tested on Windows 11.
 The VM only creates a Windows 11 VM and currently only uses VMWare Workstation.

 **Recommendation:** Exclude the folder where you have the dfirws code from your antivirus program.
 The reason is that at least Windows Defender will some time classify some tools as malware.
 Even though I try to exclude those tools I've found that a file can be classified as malware one day and not the next.
 The choice is yours.